CDAT/cdms/docs/source/manual/cdms_2.rst

 modules.

 The chapter sections correspond to the CDMS classes.
-Each section contains table s base.
+Each section contains tables base.
 If no parent, the datapath is absolute.describing the class internal (non-persistent) attributes, constructors (functions for creating an object), and class methods (functions).
 A method can return an instance of a CDMS class, or one of the Python types: